Private Labs Are Fueling a New Coronavirus Testing Crisis

 Through BioReference and other commercial companies, as well as its own laboratories, New York now has almost 20 percent of all the completed tests in the United States.
 As a consequence, the number of confirmed cases has skyrocketed, but at least New York knows the severity of its outbreak.

 If New York is on one end of the spectrum, California is on the other.
 What’s unclear is how common California’s and Quest’s situations are.
 No other state reports that it has such a huge backlog of tests stuck in private laboratories, but California’s reporting idiosyncrasy likely reflects reality better than other states’ reporting.
-For example Illinois Governor J. B. Pritzker tweeted yesterday that private-lab results in his state are taking “4-7 days and sometimes even up to 10 days.”
+For example, Illinois Governor J. B. Pritzker tweeted yesterday that private-lab results in his state are taking “4-7 days and sometimes even up to 10 days.”

 One month ago today, the CDC still claimed that only 15 Americans were sick with the coronavirus.
 Community transmission of the virus seemed like a fluke, limited to the West Coast or perhaps just Northern California.